 Administration and University Relations is an operation of ‘service’ to the Drew community at-large.
-We are comprised of seven departments and approximately 60 employees.
-Our departments include the Trustee Coordinator’s Office; Human Resources (HR); Housing, Conferences and Hospitality (HCH); Public Safety; Facilities and Special Projects; Legal Affairs; and the Acorn Academy.
+We are comprised of the following departments and approximately 60 employees.
+Human Resources (HR); Housing, Conferences and Hospitality (HCH); Public Safety; Facilities and Special Projects; Legal Affairs; and the Acorn Academy.

-Administration and University Relations also oversees the budgets and general activities of a number of university-wide commissions including the University Sexual Harassment Committee and the University Space Committee.
-Administration and University Relations operates the Drew University Speakers Forum Series.
+Administration and University Relations also oversees the budgets and general activities of a number of university-wide commissions including Affirmative Action, the Institutional Review Board (IRB), the University Sexual Harassment Committee and the University Space Committee.
+Administration and University Relations also operates the Drew University Speakers Forum Series.
 This office is responsible for securing appropriate legal counsel as needed.
 In addition, this office is the official liaison on local, state and federal matters.

 Land Use Master Plan

 The Land Use Master Plan is now available for viewing.

 Vice President of Administration and University Relations – Dr. Margaret E. L. (Peggi) Howard

 Dr. Howard is responsible for the departments and commissions that comprise Administration and University Relations.
 She also oversees all University legal activity and serves as a Presidential advisor on all administrative issues and policies.
 Dr. Howard is the Drew University liaison on local, state and federal matters.
 Dr. Howard’s direct reports are listed below.